 QQ do accept a lot of adjudicator offers without these games.
 They don’t take all the cases to the Ombudsman.
 It feels rather random, I can’t predict what they will do – pay, offer a lower amount, or reject and insist it is looked at by an Ombudsman.

 An unfair way to handle complaints?

 I hope most readers will be getting reasonable settlements in the end.
-However there will be people who are under too much mental stress – they may give up on a good complaint when they receive the off-putting questionnaire or accept Quick Quid’s very low offer.
+However people under too much mental stress or who haven’t read this article may give up on a good complaint or accept a very low offer.

-This won’t get you any more money, but it’s simple, no hassle and you may help some other people.
-You will just get an acknowledgement back from the FCA.
-A reader who reported a different lender for refusing to send her a list of her loans had the following reply:
+Emailing the FCA won’t get you any more money, but it’s simple and you may help someone else.
+You just get an acknowledgement back, not a request for more details.
+A reader had the following reply:

-“Although we can’t look into individual complaints the information you’ve sent me is useful and will help us to build a picture of how [xxxxxx] operate in the industry and deal with their customers.
+“Although we can’t look into individual complaints the information you’ve sent me is useful and will help us to build a picture of how [xxxxxx] deal with their customers.
 I have passed the information you have provided to my colleagues that supervise the firm.
 My colleagues will consider whether the firm have breached our rules and guidance.”

-So the more people that do this, the better picture the regulator will have of QQ’s poor complaints handling.
+So the more people who do this, the better picture the regulator will have of QQ’s poor complaints handling.